rkrombho/getch/README.md

 Supported File Types
 ===================
-Currently Getch supports only YAML and .properties files as key-value stores.
+Currently Getch supports only YAML and .properties files as key-value stores for single value queries.
 JSON and XML are planned to be implemented soon.

+For full file queries Getch support all text based configuration files.
+Note that when templating is activated you may need to escape all ``$`` characters in your files with a backslash because this is used by Groovys [SimpleTemplateEngine](http://groovy.codehaus.org/Groovy+Templates).

 Installation
 ============